 Capability

-Senior digital leadership leads strategy across the organisation with effective delivery teams.
+Senior digital leadership exists across the organisation, with effective digital delivery teams.

 Level 1